It is a laboratory technique routinely used in microbiological studies of bacteria.

 - To collect a sputum sample, you may be asked to cough a little into a sample container.

-- To collect a urine sample, you may be asked to urinate in a sample cup.
+- You may be asked to urinate in a sample cup to order a urine sample.

 - To collect a blood sample, they can perform a blood draw.